icinganalysis/icinganalysis.github.io/content/NACA-TN-1393.md

-> The errors involved in calculating the liquid water content and mean-effective diameter from the two-cylinder-data have been estimated by considering the errors inherent in measuring the quantities-used in the calculations..
+> The errors involved in calculating the liquid water content and mean-effective diameter from the two-cylinder-data have been estimated by considering the errors inherent in measuring the quantities-used in the calculations.
 The results, which are shown in the following table, are based on a liquld water content of 0.5 gram per cubic meter and an average drop diameter of 10 microns.